How to Approach Budgeting During an Economic Downturn

 With a contingency plan on hand for each of these scenarios, you'll be able to course-correct the second an unforeseen challenge arises.

-It's challenging to create a business budget in the face of so much uncertainty—but it's also more important than ever.
-Adapting your business budget for uncertain times can keep your business on track as the economy recovers in the wake of COVID-19.
+It's challenging to create a business budget in uncertainty, but it's also more critical than ever.
+Adapting your business budgeting strategy for uncertain times can keep your business on track as the economy recovers.

-Remember: you'll need to have accurate books and up-to-date financial statements to work through the strategies we outlined above.
-If you need some help with that, Pilot's expert bookkeeping and CFO services can set up the foundation you need.
+Remember: you'll need accurate books and up-to-date financial statements to work through the above-outlined strategies.
+If you need some help, Pilot's expert bookkeeping and CFO services can set up the foundation you need.